raymondwcs/nodejs-mongodb-driver/count/README.md

 ## Getting Started
 1. Change the value of variable `url` in `server.js` to the address of your [mlab server](http://mlab.com).
+2. Change the value of varibale `dbname` in `server.js` to your mlab DB name.
-2. You need a collection named `restaurant` with a few documents in it.
+3. You need a collection named `restaurant` with a few documents in it.

 ### Installing
 ```